SARS-CoV-2 Alpha variant: January 2021

 On 12 January, Ecuador confirmed its first case of this variant.
 The Philippines and Hungary both detected the presence of the variant on 13 January.
 The Gambia recorded first cases of the variant on 14 January with it being the first confirmation of the variant's presence in Africa.
 On 15 January, the Dominican Republic confirmed its first case of the new variant and Argentina confirmed its first case of the variant on 16 January.
 Czech Republic and Morocco reported their first cases on 18 January while Ghana and Kuwait confirmed their first cases on 19 January.
 Nigeria confirmed its first case on 25 January.
 On 28 January, Senegal detected its first case of the variant.

 In early January, an outbreak linked to a primary school led to the detection of at least 30 cases of the new variant in the Bergschenhoek area of the Netherlands, signifying local transmission.

-On 16 January, the Los Angeles County Department of Public Health confirmed the variant was detected in L.A.
-County, with public health officials believing that it is spreading in the community.

 On 24 January, a person travelling from Africa to Faroe Islands tested positive upon arrival to the islands, and went directly into quarantine.

 On 28 January, North Macedonia confirmed the variant was detected in a 46-year-old man, who had already recovered.

 February 2021

-On 1 February, Lithuania has confirmed the first cases of the new lineage.
+On 1 February, Lithuania confirmed the first cases of the new lineage.
 On 4 February, health authorities in Uruguay announced the first case of the variant in the country.
 The case was detected in a person who entered the country on 20 December 2020 and has been in quarantine ever since.
 On 10 February, the Health Ministry of Croatia confirmed that out of 61 sequenced samples since 20 January, the variant was detected in 3 samples: a male 50 year old and 3.5 year old from Zagreb, and a male 34-year-old from Brod-Posavina County.
 On 12 February, the variant was detected from four areas in Sri Lanka, and the Canadian province of Newfoundland and Labrador confirmed an outbreak of the variant.